Iryna-Vyshniak/Weather_Forecast/README.md

 ## Weather Forecast
 - It`s a web-based application, built using JS.
 - Weather data for current locations
-- Unique background photos that change with the location.
+- Unique background photos that change with the location and time.
 - 100% responsive.
 - Own creative design.
 - Visually appealing, crisp graphics.